dperique/commentary_openstack-helm/README.md

 I skipped the "Exercise the Cloud" script.

 Follow this [doc](https://docs.openstack.org/mitaka/install-guide-ubuntu/launch-instance-networks-provider.html)
-starting at "Create the provider network" do this:
+starting at "Create the provider network" and do this:

 ```
 $ openstack network create  --share --external \